CoreumFoundation/CoreDEX-API/README.md

 The configuration provided uses the devnet public node of the Coreum blockchain.
 While there is a public node for Coreum available, that node does not have a guaranteed performance and the installation of a local node is recommended.
 See the [Coreum](https://docs.coreum.dev/docs/become-validator/run-full-node) for more information on how to install a local node.

+### Running the Friendly DEX with Docker-compose

+TODO: Add docker-compose file

 ### Running the Friendly DEX on VMs, Kubernetes or other cloud services

 The architecture of the Friendly DEX such that it is horizontally scalable.
 Setup deployments such that: